 Corrosion occurs when a material deteriorates due to environmental factors.
-Corrosion is a natural process which occurs when three conditions are fulfilled.
+Corrosion is a natural process which occurs under the following conditions:

 As a result of the process, metal is converted into one of its salts i.e. oxides/hydroxides/sulfides, depending on the material.
 The metal is chemically unstable and its salt is more stable.
 One of the most common forms of corrosion is rusting.
 When iron rusts, the reddish flaky substance that has formed as a result of the corrosive process is iron oxide.

 Corrosion affects metals in a number of ways.
 When metal structures corrode, their integrity is weakened and they become more prone to collapsing.
 Once corrosion starts, it can spread rapidly which makes it necessary to be vigilant and prevent it right when it starts.

 Here are some corrosion prevention methods to avoid ruining expensive metal equipment

 - Choice of metal being used: One simple corrosion prevention measure is using a metal resistant to corrosion.
 Aluminum and stainless steel are typical examples of such metals.

 - Protective Coating: A cost-effective corrosion prevention method is applying a layer of paint.
 Paint acts as a barrier between the metal and the elements preventing the flow of electrochemical charge that causes corrosion.

 - Controlling environmental conditions: Corrosion is the result of a chemical reaction between metal and certain gases present in the environment.
 Some examples of those gases include sulfur/oxygen/chlorine content

 - Sacrificial Coatings: Corrosion prevention can be achieved by coating the surface of the metal with another metal which has a comparatively higher or lower potential to oxidize.
 The two kinds of sacrificial coatings are: anodic protection and cathodic protection